Jorrit05/uva-shared/assignment2/assignment-2.md

 __Q6 Explain an additional interaction pattern and motivate it through an example of your own choosing.__

 The 'General purpose response aggregator' is an interesting pattern where a single actor needs to gather info from many other actors and sends back the total (aggregated) response to the requestor.
-An example that could use this pattern and we all know is [Google flights.](https://flights.google.com/) In which google flights will check many airlines for flight information and returns all results to the user.
+An example that could use this pattern and wel all know is Google flights<sup>5</sup>.
+In which google flights will check many airlines for flight information and returns all results to the user.

-<div style="page-break-after: always;"></div>

 ## Embedded nature of Akka

 __Q7:In either Java or Scala, is Akka a compiled or interpreted language?
 Explain how you concluded this.
 If interpreted, in what programming language is the interpreter written?
 If compiled, what is the target language instruction set of the compiler?__

 Akka can be used within Java and Scala.
 Java and Scala both compile to bytecode which is interpreted by the Java Virtual Machine.
 In this way you could argue that the toolkit Akka can be described as an compiled and interpreted language.
 Because the JVM is platform dependent it can be written in several languages.
-The Oracle JVM is written in C/C++<sup>5</sup>.
+The Oracle JVM is written in C/C++<sup>6</sup>.

 __Q8: In either Java or Scala, is Akka statically or dynamically typed?
 How did you conclude this?__

 Akka embedded in Java is statically typed.
-Java itself is statically typed because the type of the variable is known at compile time.
+Java itself is statically typed because the type of an object is known at compile time.
+Also when designing Akka actors you would have to think about the messages that will be send.
 If an Akka actor receives a message the type of the message is known.
-Because when you want to interact with an Akka actor you need to send the right message ```ActorRef<T>``` where T stands for type that de actor accepts.
+Because when you want to interact with an Akka actor you need to send the right message, for example ```ActorRef<T>``` where T stands for type that de actor accepts.

 __Q9: Describe an application for which you think Akka’s actor-oriented programming is particularly suitable.
 Argue whether for this application you would prefer to use the Java’s Akka, Scala’s Akka, or Erlang.__